-Once you have an idea of the basic genres of trees you want for the yard, such as those that offer shade, flowers or curb appeal, you're ready to look up tree varieties in the particular categories that best suit your yard.
-These trees provide at least one desirable trait for the average yard and are available in several United States Department of Agriculture (USDA) planting zones.
+Once you have an idea of the basic genres of trees you want for the yard, such as those that offer shade, flowers or curb appeal, you're ready to look up tree species in the particular categories that best suit your yard.
+These trees provide at least one desirable trait for the average yard and are available in several United States Department of Agriculture (USDA) hardiness zones.

-Dwarf Japanese Maple
+1. Dwarf Japanese Maple

 Japanese maples prefer slightly acidic, moist soil that drains well, as they may be prone to root rot without sufficient drainage.
 Mulch helps keep the tree's shallow roots moist, reducing the need for frequent watering once the roots are established.
 Aphids and weevils are a couple of pests that enjoy this tree.
 Prune only every few years as needed since the tree "bleeds" sap if it is pruned virtually any time except July or August.

-Norway Spruce for Privacy
+2. Norway Spruce for Privacy

 This evergreen tree grows 1 to 2 feet per year, does well in just about any soil (whether acidic or alkaline) and is somewhat drought tolerant.
 It prefers full sun.
 Small pink flowers in spring morph into cones that grow up to 6 inches long as they mature.

-Green Giant Arborvitae
+3. Green Giant Arborvitae

-A series of green giant arborvitae spaced 6 feet apart creates a stunning privacy hedge for a lengthy driveway or the perimeter of a large property.
+A series of green giant arborvitae spaced 10 feet apart creates a stunning privacy hedge for a lengthy driveway or the perimeter of a large property.
 While it does well in hot, humid conditions, this arborvitae also tolerates ice and snow, so it's great for blocking wintry winds and snow drifts if used as hedges between the prevailing wind and a driveway.
 This plant is also easy to propagate from cuttings and requires little pruning unless you want to shape a series of them into a squared hedge, for instance.
 Left alone, the green giant grows into a tall, narrow cone shape.

-Yoshino Weeping Cherry
+4. Yoshino Weeping Cherry

-Chinese or Kousa Dogwood
+5. Chinese or Kousa Dogwood